setupyourskills/dew-crumb/README.md

 # neorg-dew-crumb

-🌿 **neorg-dew-crumb** is a minimal, focused extension for [Neorg](https://github.com/nvim-neorg/neorg),
-designed to display a dynamic breadcrumb navigation bar based on the document title and headings.
+🌿 **neorg-dew-crumb** is a minimal, focused [Neorg](https://github.com/nvim-neorg/neorg) extension designed to display a dynamic breadcrumb navigation bar based on the document title and headings.

----
+This module is part of the [neorg-dew](https://github.com/setupyourskills/neorg-dew) ecosystem.

 ## Features

 - Displays a dynamic breadcrumb showing the current heading structure along with the top-level title of your Neorg notes.
 - Lightweight and easily customizable.

----

 ## Installation